hamna200517/tutorly/docs/README.md

-Group 39 - Tutorly

-Team Members:
-Group 39

 ## Project Overview
 Tutorly is an educational platform that connects students with tutors and academies.
-It supports role-based access for students, tutors, academies, and admins.
+It supports role-based access for students, tutors, academies,.
 The system addresses practical needs such as tutor discovery, academy course enrollment, wallet-based payments, booking management, withdrawals, chat, and review handling.
-Its main users include students looking for learning support, tutors offering educational services, academies managing courses and enrollments, and admins overseeing critical system operations.
+Its main users include students looking for learning support, tutors offering educational services, academies managing courses and enrollments, and overseeing critical system operations.

 ## Tech Stack